knsk/financial_qa/README.md

 ```

 # Data
-About past 10 years (until the end of April 2024) of financial results data posted in [官報](https://kanpou.npb.go.jp/).
+About the last 10 years (until the end of April 2024) of financial results data posted in [官報](https://kanpou.npb.go.jp/).
  - pg_dump of only articles table
    - data/kanpo_articles_20240501.dump.xz (1.3MB)
  - pg_dump of all tables including images